-Jayne completed her undergraduate and masters degrees at the University of Florida (USA).
-She then moved to the University of British Columbia (Canada), where she gained her PhD in 2015.
-Following her doctorate, Jayne taught Latin, ancient Greek, etymology, and Roman history at the University of Victoria (Canada) and the University of British Columbia.
+Jayne completed her Bachelor and Master of Arts at the University of Florida (USA).
+She gained her PhD from the University of British Columbia (Canada) in 2015.
+Following her doctorate, Jayne taught Latin, ancient Greek, etymology, and Roman history at the University of Victoria and the University of British Columbia.
 She joined the University of Tasmania in June 2016.

 |Degree||Title of Thesis||University||Country||Awarded|